• Skip to main content

 To store: Store white chocolate bark in an airtight container in a cool, dry place.
 Properly tempered chocolate should last for several weeks.
 If stored in the refrigerator, make sure the bark is in a properly sealed airtight container so that no moisture or smells seeps into the chocolate.

 To freeze: Yes you actually can freeze chocolate bark.
 But it needs to be done properly.
 Wrap the bark up well in plastic wrap or parchment paper and then store it in an airtight container or freezer-safe ziplock bag that will let in zero moisture.
 Freeze for up to 3 months.
-Thaw by leaving out at room temperature, still wrapped up in its container allowing it to thaw gradually.
+Thaw by leaving it out at room temperature, still wrapped up in its container allowing it to thaw gradually.

 TIP 1: Buy the best quality chocolate that you can afford.
 The more you put in...the more you’ll get out (like everything in life!)

-TIP 2: Don’t let water come into contact with the chocolate when melting otherwise it will seal.
+TIP 2: Don’t let the water come into contact with the chocolate when melting otherwise it will seal.

 TIP 3: Spread chocolate thinly and work quickly to add toppings before the chocolate sets.